Book Event

 Register online by clicking on this link, or by calling 516-794-2570, option 3.

-The eBook version of All The Broken Places can be accessed through the Nassau Digital Doorway.
+The eBook version of The Tobacco Wives can be accessed through the Nassau Digital Doorway.

 For more information, please call the Reader Services Department at 516-794-2570 ext.
 1236.